Airline industry pushes US to standardize health papers | ExBulletin

 FILE – In this file photo from February 18, 2021, a passenger wears a face mask to help prevent the spread of the coronavirus while waiting for a Delta Airlines flight at Hartsfield-Jackson Atlanta International Airport.
 Major airline and business groups call on Biden administration to play a leading role in developing standards for credentials that would allow travelers to show they have been tested and vaccinated against COVID-19 .
 Airlines hope such a document would allow countries to ease travel restrictions aimed at curbing the spread of the virus.
 More than two dozen airlines and trade groups, including the US Chamber of Commerce, wrote to the White House about it on Monday, March 8, 2021 (AP Photo / Charlie Riedel, File)

-Major airline and business groups are asking the Biden administration to develop temporary credentials that would allow travelers to show they have been tested and vaccinated against COVID-19, a step which the transportation industry says air, will help boost travel.
+(AP) – Major airlines and trade groups are asking the Biden administration to develop temporary credentials that would allow travelers to show they have been tested and vaccinated against COVID-19, a step which, according to the airline industry, will help revive travel.

 Various groups and countries are working on the development of so-called vaccine passports to allow more travel.
 But airlines fear that a handful of regional references will cause confusion and none will be widely accepted.